The Commonplace

 0.3

 Mechanism tests indicate innovation stagnation in mature firms with redundant AI is a pathway that limits productivity gains (i.e., AI can be associated with stagnant innovation in mature firms).
-Innovation Output negative high Innovation activity / productivity implications
+Innovation Output negative Innovation activity / productivity implications

 n=3366